Design Principles: Task 1

 3. Design principles

-4. Design work
+4. Design chosen

 5. Feedback